cfenollosa/os-tutorial/05-bootsector-functions-strings/README.md

 As you may suppose, calling a function is just a jump to a label.

 The tricky part are the parameters.
-There are two approaches to parameters:
+There are two steps to working with parameters:

 1. The programmer knows they share a specific register or memory address
-2. Write a bit more code and make it generic
+2. Write a bit more code and make function calls generic and without side effects

 Approach 1 is easy.
 Let's just agree that we will use `al` for the parameters.